Skip to content

 👨🏻💻 Codeblocks

 The codeblock is a versatile block that can be used to write code in different languages.
-In this case, we will use it to make requests.
+In this case, we will use it to make API requests.

 🏳️ Flags